csingh27sewts/Masterarbeit/Code/Implementation/Experiment_files/EXPERIMENT_INDEX.md

 # EXPERIMENT #2_3 :
 Output - SAC_2_3
 *cloth_sewts_minimal_2_3.py*
 Description - Simplistic experiment to make two cloth points  go to fixed positions Cloth - 3X3
 Goal - Move cloth corner G00 to center (0, 0) and G01 to (-0.03,0)
 State - (x,y,z) of G00
+Reward - 500 when it reaches , 500 - 100 * dist from center upto dist of 0.05, -100 * dist upto dist of 0.1 and -100 * dist otherwise  - Different reward

+# EXPERIMENT #2_3 :
+Output - SAC_2_3
+*cloth_sewts_minimal_2_3.py*
+Description - Simplistic experiment to make two cloth points (randomly initialized) go to fixed positions Cloth - 3X3
+Goal - Move cloth corner G00 to center (0, 0, 0) and G01 to (-0.03, 0, 0)  - z coordinate also move to 0
+State - (x,y,z) of G00
 Reward - 500 when it reaches , 500 - 100 * dist from center upto dist of 0.05, -100 * dist upto dist of 0.1 and -100 * dist otherwise